linyawun/axios-intro-slide/slides.md

   */
 function AxiosURLSearchParams(params, options) {
   this._pairs = []; // Initialize key-value pairs
-  params && toFormData(params, this, options); // 如果有 params 就呼叫 toFormData，toFormData 會呼叫 append 將 key-pairs 加入 _pairs 陣列 }
+  params && toFormData(params, this, options); // If params exists, call toFormData which will use append to add key-pairs to the _pairs array
+}

 const prototype = AxiosURLSearchParams.prototype;